-A skilled Keratoconus Expert like Dr. Leonard has the ability to use the Eaglet and its measurements to create “the perfect contact lens for you,” resulting in better vision, better comfort, and fewer visits to fit and refit imperfect lenses.
+A keratoconus specialist like Dr. Leonard has the ability to use the Eaglet and its measurements to create “the perfect contact lens for you,” resulting in better vision, better comfort, and fewer visits to fit and refit imperfect lenses.

 Does your Optometrist or Ophthalmologist suspect you have Keratoconus?
 Then finding a qualified Keratoconus specialist is the next step.
 Because Keratoconus requires specialized care, you should find the most qualified Keratoconus doctor available.